of Intergovernmental Panel on Climate Change Results

 There is much

-thinking so that the best, most realistic
+critical thinking so that the best, most realistic

 Learning From Icarus

-Icarus and his father were imprisoned on the island of Crete by King
+his father were imprisoned on the island of Crete by King Minos.

 In an effort to escape, Daedalus fashioned two pairs of wings

-flew too close to the sun, beyond the capabilities of
+flew too close to the sun, beyond the capabilities of his

 But there are

 technology with the critical thinking required to properly

 allow our belief in the future of technology to cause us

 Mechanical Engineer who trained at McGill University.
-He has
+He

-worked for 20 years in the aerospace and power
+has worked for 20 years in the aerospace and power

 - - -